NathanTzChung/cse15l-lab-reports/lab-report-3-week-6.md

 ## 1. **Streamlining ssh Configuration**
 ---

  1. Here is my 'config' file.
 I edited it using VSCode and kept the alias as 'ieng6'.
-This basically allows you to use an alias of your choice to login into ieng6 rather than having to type out the full username and hostname each time.
+This step basically allows you to use an alias of your choice to login into ieng6 rather than having to type out the full username and hostname each time.
     * ![config](ssh_config.JPG)

  2. Logging into my account using my `ssh` and my alias (ieng6).